TrueBlocks/trueblocks-core/README.md

 ## What it does

 With TrueBlocks, you have an index of every appearance of every address on the chain.
-Because the application uses a  binary cache, this application is fast.
-Because the cache consists of only the data your application extracts, this application is minimal.

-All of this means a huge amount of etheruem data at your disposal, with an app that is
+Because it uses a  binary cache, this application is fast.
+Because the cache consists of only the data you extracts, this application is minimal.
+All of this means a huge amount of ethereum data at your disposal, with an app that is:

 * Fully decentralized, private by default.
 * Very fast